mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 A trademark, often called a mark, can be a word, name, sign, design, or a combination of those.
 It’s used to identify the provider of a particular product or service.
 They’re usually words and images, but in some cases, they can even be a [color](https://en.wikipedia.org/wiki/Tiffany_Blue).

 To be protectable, a trademark needs a distinctive element.
-There’s a "spectrum of distinctiveness" that spans from inherently protectable marks to ones that require additional proof to ones that may never be protected.
+There’s a “spectrum of distinctiveness” that spans from inherently protectable marks to ones that require additional proof to ones that may never be protected.

 - **Fanciful marks**, which are made up words like Kodak or Xerox, are the most easily registered and protected.
 - **Arbitrary marks**, which are words which are used out of context like Apple or Sprite, are also easy to protect.